commontoolsinc/tutorials/install-ct.md

 ```

 If you plan to run LLM calls, you will need to give Toolshed your API keys for the LLM services.
-See `./packages/toolshed/env.ts` for a list of LLMs supported and their associated environment variable.
+See `./packages/toolshed/env.ts` for a list of LLMs supported and their associated environment variables.
 The current default LLM is Claude, therefore setting the Anthropic key is really the only
 requirement.
 ```